BEComTweaks/resource-packs/docs/Explanation of json files.md

-# This is an explanation to how the JSON in the jsons folder work
+# Explanation of how .json files in the jsons/packs folder work

 In each file, you may see something like shown below